forum-app-team/fa-auth/readme.md

 A authentication microservice built with Node.js and Express.
 It handles user registration, login, and JWT-based session management.

 ## Latest Update
-+ Implemented Email Verification
++ Integrated Email Verification with front end;
-+ Still need test it.
++ The verification tokens are now **idempotent**.
+That being said, no `409` errors will be raised if an email address has already been verified.

 ## Features
 ### Authentication